suncoast-devs/handbook/lessons/misc-quick-reference/heroku.md

 JWT_KEY:                     13452347538945723894123456757239485723948572349587234958723945872345
 ```

-> NOTE: Your values will be different depending on your specific application
+> NOTE: Your values will be different depending on your specific application.

 ## Set a configuration value on Heroku